microsoft/pxt-calliope/docs/lessons/bop-it/activity.md

 ## Challenge 2

 Now let's implement `PRESS PIN 0` in the main.
-Create a condition of `input->on pin pressed("P0")` that will add one to the score and calls the method `new action`.
+Create a condition in an `input.onPinPressed` event that, whet pin `P0` is pressed, will add one to the score and then calls the `newAction` function.

 ```typescript
 let action  = 0;